cass-support/opencl.net/README.md

 denotes internal updates of the library still compatible with same API level.

 # License Agreement, rights and privacy
-OpenCL.NET is provided under the MIT License.
+OpenCL.NET is provided under the MIT License, see [LICENSE](LICENSE).
 This means it is free of charge for all possible usage.

 For support or development services: support@cass-hpc.com.